wmo-im/wis2box/docs/source/data-access/pywis-pubsub.rst

 Running pywis-pubsub interactively
 ----------------------------------

-pywis-pubsub can also be run interactively from inside the wis2box the main container as follows:
+pywis-pubsub can also be run interactively from inside the wis2box main container as follows:

 .. code-block:: bash